trendmicro/conformity-migration-tool/README.md

 ## Migration support
 ### Cloud Types
 - [X] AWS account
-  - **Note:** To grant access to CloudOne Conformity, user has to manually edit the `ExternalID` parameter of CloudConformity stack of his/her AWS account.
+  - **Note:** To grant access to CloudOne Conformity, user has to update the `ExternalId` parameter of CloudConformity stack of his/her AWS account.
+This can be done either manually or using the CLI `conformity-migration-aws` which is part of the conformity-migration-tool package.

 - [X] Azure account
   - **Note:** User needs to specify App Registration Key so the tool can add the Active Directory to Conformity
 - [ ] GCP account